- Blog

 What is a marketing funnel?

 A marketing funnel is a representation of the prospect's journey from first being aware of a product or service to making a decision to become a customer.
-In other words, it is just a set of steps leading visitors right from discovering your solution up until deciding to do something with it.
+In other words, it is just a set of steps leading visitors right from discovering your solution to deciding to do something with it.

 Usually, marketing funnels consist of three elements: